Kansas undersheriff faces trial in fatal beanbag shooting

 Both Brewer and the deputy later told the Kansas Bureau of Investigation that they could clearly see that Myers was not armed when they confronted him outside the shed, according to the probable cause affidavit obtained by AP.

-Body camera footage reviewed by investigators shows Brewer repeatedly told Myers to “get on the ground” before shooting him, while Deputy Mark Suchy gave conflicting commands to “put your hands up now.”
+Body camera footage reviewed by investigators shows Brewer repeatedly told Myers to “get on the ground” before shooting him outside the shed, while Deputy Mark Suchy gave conflicting commands to “put your hands up now.”
 Seconds later, Brewer shot Myers with one round.

-Brewer told the Kansas Bureau of Investigation during an interview that he was in fear for his and the deputy’s lives when Myers continued to walk toward them, adding that he did not expect the beanbag round to penetrate Myers’ chest.
+Brewer told the Kansas Bureau of Investigation during an interview that he feared for his life and those of his deputies when Myers continued to walk toward them, adding he did not expect the beanbag round to penetrate Myers’ chest.

 The deputy’s body camera video showed Myers was not making any aggressive movement at the time Brewer shot him, according to Bureau Agent Brian Carroll in an affidavit in support of the criminal charge against the undersheriff.